Arriva Code of Conduct for Business Partners

 Purpose of the Arriva Code of Conduct for Business Partners

-In this Arriva Code of Conduct for Business Partners, Arriva Group has defined its requirements and principles for its business dealings with its business partners, in particular those relating to compliance with ethical standards, applicable laws as well as integrity.
-Business partners are all non-Deutsche Bahn Group companies that supply goods and services to the Arriva Group.
-These can, for example, be suppliers, consultants, agents, other providers of goods and services, and so on.
-The Arriva Group expects its business partners to implement the principles set out in this Arriva Code of Conduct for Business Partners throughout their organizations worldwide and to comply with these.
+In this Code of Conduct for business partners, Arriva Group has defined its requirements and principles for its business dealings with its business partners, in particular those relating to compliance with ethical standards, applicable laws as well as integrity.
+As Arriva Group is a part of the Deutsche Bahn Group, this Code of Conduct is consistent with the DB Code of Conduct for business partners.
+Business partners are all non-Arriva Group companies that supply goods and services to the Arriva Group.
+These can, for example, be suppliers, consultants, agents, contractors of our suppliers, other providers of goods and services, and so on.
+Arriva Group expects its business partners to implement the principles set out in this Arriva Code of Conduct for business partners throughout their organizations worldwide and to comply with these.